dynamist/subgit/README.md

 ### !!WARNING!!

-Sgit do not leave any guarantees that it will not modify or throw away any local changes or modifications done to the git repo that it checks out and handles.
+Sgit do not leave any guarantees that it will NOT MODIFY or THROW AWAY any local changes or modifications done to the git repo that it checks out and handles.
 Sgit is `NOT` in any way capable of commiting any changes or pushing any changes to your git remotes.
 This tool is only intended to be able to pull in and together a set of other git repos into one folder.

 In addition to `sgit`, you will also get an `git-sub` command, that when used as `git sub [...]` will be invoked properly.
 A neat way to expose this tool in a way that integrates with your Git workflow.

 ### Quickstart

+Install the tool with `pip install py-sgit`.
+The tool requires python version >= 3.8.0

-Create a new folder where you want your sub repos to be located
+Create a temporary folder where you want your sub repos to be located

 ```bash
 mkdir /tmp/sgit; cd /tmp/sgit